microsoft/ivy/doc/examples/values.md

         invariant res = step(i)
     {
         res := res | arr.value(a,i);
         i := index.next(i)
     }
     assert res = or

 Notice the two invariants decorating the loop.
 IVy can prove that that they are inductive and that the assertion is true.
-This can be done purely use the two Horn properties, without reference to the definition of `step`.
-This is the general approach for writing a loop in IVy: first characterize the loop using Horn clauses, then write the loop with two invariants as above.
+This can be done using only our two properties, without reference to the actual definition definition of `step`.
+This is the general approach for writing a loop in IVy: first characterize the loop inductively, then write the loop with two invariants as above.

 Now let's get back to the `remove` method.
 We start with the step
 function:

     function remove_step (s:t,e:elem,i:index.t,y:elem)
             = (exists Z. 0 <= Z & Z < i & arr.value(s,Z) = y) & y ~= e

 This is an approximation of the representation function `contains`.
 Here, `s` is the input set, `e` is the element to remove,